 Clean Energy Innovation Park

-ATCO’s Clean Energy Innovation Park (CEIP) will establish Australia’s first commercial scale green hydrogen supply chain, including a 10MW electrolyser capable of producing up to 4.3 tonnes of hydrogen per day, along with storage and delivery to the gas network injection points.
+ATCO’s Clean Energy Innovation Park (CEIP) will establish Australia’s first commercial scale renewable hydrogen supply chain, including a 10MW electrolyser capable of producing up to 4.3 tonnes of hydrogen per day, along with storage and delivery to end users.

 A feasibility study was conducted into this project in 2020, supported by funds from the Western Australian Government’s Renewable Hydrogen Fund.